telerik/maui-docs/installation/system-requirements.md

 ---
 title: System Requirements
 page_title: .NET MAUI System Requirements
-description: "Learn what system requirements you need to provide when using any of the installation approaches for the Telerik UI for .NET MAUI library."
+description: Learn what system requirements you need to provide when using any of the installation approaches for the Telerik UI for .NET MAUI library.
 slug: system-requirements
 position: 1
 ---